-However, this same group of individuals may be somewhat predictable in their collective behavior patterns.
-Knowledge of these patterns can successfully inform and support supply-chain sustainability.
+Knowledge of these patterns can successfully inform and support supply chain sustainability.

-Supply-chain mapping is not a one-time activity because of the dynamic nature of supply chains.
+Because of supply chains' dynamic nature, mapping is not a one-time activity.
 Changes in the supply chain are generally driven by factors such as cost, capability, and risk.
 As such, supply chains function best when information from all stakeholders at all levels of the production process is current.

 Various companies and suppliers are at different stages in mapping their supply chains.
 Some are familiar with their raw materials providers, while others are learning more about their final product assembly units.
 Some only have limited interaction with their suppliers because they work through traders and agents (intermediaries).
 Mapping allows for greater transparency and traceability.
 It also is crucial for a company's risk management, part of corporate responsible business conduct.
-When a company is committed to external transparency, it offers stakeholders, consumers, and other "end-users" information and confidence about the identity, sourcing, work conditions, and labor standards in the supply chain.
+When a company is committed to external transparency, it offers stakeholders, consumers, and other "endusers" information and confidence about the identity, sourcing, work conditions, and labor standards in the supply chain.

-On a related note, mapping is key for any company performing "due diligence" as well as in the development of a company's responsible and sustainable sourcing program.
+Mapping is key for any company performing due diligence as well as in the development of a company's responsible and sustainable sourcing program.
 Sustainability risks depend largely on three factors:

-- 1. where production takes place (country/supply-chain actors), - 2. what is produced (materials and processes needed to create the goods); - 3. and how business is conducted (buying and sourcing practices).
+- 1. Where production takes place (country/supply chain actors); - 2.
+What is produced (materials and processes needed to create the goods); and - 3.
+How business is conducted (buying and sourcing practices).